 A HubPages reader, Betty Judy, is interested in the Rose Bank or Rosebank Cemetery in the City of Mulberry, Kansas.
 Many people join her in her interest in tracing history and family connections in the cemeteries of the US.

-This cemetery is located on Section 1 of the Township 29S, Range 25E, on the eastern border of the state.
+This graveyard is located on Section 1 of Township 29S, Range 25E, on the eastern border of the state.